-Authoritative global sources of information for the creation of the backbone part of the catalogue are the ISC-GEM catalogue, the ISC-Reviewed bulletin, the Harvard-GCMT bulletin, the USGS NEIC and the GEM Historical Catalogue, plus the regional events from the surface wave magnitude, Mlh, homogenized EMCA catalogue (Table 1).
-All datasets have been preliminary processed by filtering out events with magnitude (any reported type) lower than 2 and with epicenter location outside a buffer region of roughly 300km from the five target states (Figure 1), as these events would not contribute significantly to the hazard.
+Authoritative global sources of information for the creation of the backbone part of the catalogue are the ISC-GEM catalogue, the ISC-Reviewed bulletin, the Harvard-GCMT bulletin, the USGS NEIC and the GEM Historical Catalogue, plus the regional events from the Mlh homogenized EMCA catalogue (Table 1).
+All datasets have been preliminary processed by filtering out events with magnitude (any reported type) lower than 2 and with epicenter location outside a buffer region of roughly 300km from the five target states (Figure 1).
 The national earthquake catalogues from the five local partners of the consortium have then been reviewed to supplement the backbone compilation.